3loop/loop-decoder/apps/docs/src/content/docs/reference/data-loaders.md

 - `ERC20RPCStrategyResolver` - resolves the contract metadata of an ERC20 token from the RPC
 - `NFTRPCStrategyResolver` - resolves the contract metadata of an NFT token (ERC721, ERC1155) from the RPC
+- `ProxyRPCStrategyResolver` - resolves the contract metadata of a Gnosis Safe proxy contract from the RPC

 ## ABI Strategies